Self-associated three-dimensional cones: Classification of cubic holomorphic differentials

-In this section we shall find the self-associated cones corresponding to the special Case 0.
-The condition $U \equiv 0$ implies that the cubic form $C$ of the affine immersion vanishes identically.
+\emph{Case 0:} $U \equiv 0$.
+This condition implies that the cubic form $C$ of the affine sphere vanishes identically.
 The Theorem of Pick and Berwald \cite[Theorem 4.5, p.~53]{NomizuSasaki} states that this happens if and only if the affine sphere is a quadric.
-A quadric can be asymptotic to the boundary of a regular convex cone in $\mathbb R^3$ only if this cone is ellipsoidal, i.e., linearly isomorphic to the Lorentz cone
+A quadric can be asymptotic to the boundary of a cone in $\mathbb R^3$ only if this cone is ellipsoidal, i.e., linearly isomorphic to the Lorentz cone

 The affine sphere is then one sheet of a two-sheeted hyperboloid and is isometric to a hyperbolic space form.
+The domain of the solution can be transformed to the unit disc $\mathbb D$ by a conformal isomorphism.

+In the rest of this section we assume that $U \not\equiv 0$.
+Then we also have $\psi \not\equiv 0$.
+The simply connected domains $M \subset \mathbb C$ admitting a 1-parameter group of biholomorphic automorphisms have been classified up to conformal isomorphisms and can be reduced to the following five cases \cite[Theorem 3.2, (2)]{DorfmeisterMa16a}, the domains in the other items of this theorem being either compact or not simply connected: \begin{itemize} \item[(a)] $M = \mathbb C$, $\psi(z) \equiv \mu$; \item[(b)] $M = \mathbb C$, $\psi(z) = i\mu z$; \item[(c)] $M = \mathbb D$, $\psi(z) = i\mu z$; \item[(d)] $M = \{ z \,|\, Im\,z > 0 \}$, $\psi(z) \equiv \mu$; \item[(e)] $M = \{ z \,|\, 0 < Im\,z < \pi \}$, $\psi(z) \equiv \mu$. \end{itemize} Here $\mu$ is an arbitrary non-zero real constant determining the parametrization of the automorphism subgroup.
+The cases (a),(d),(e) correspond to real translations, the cases (b),(c) to rotations about the origin.
+For each case we first find all solutions $U$ of \eqref{KillingConditionU}.
+In a second step we transform the domain by a conformal isomorphism to obtain a standardized form for $U$.